AngMaher/PP4-Where-Next/README.md

 - Set up a forum section where members can connect and ask questions or start chats about anything Travel.
 - Login through socails, and forget password
+- Have Categories as drop down menu on the navigation bar

 ## Credits